Bob Jones High School: Marching band

 The Bob Jones Marching Patriot Band earned 3rd place out of 18 schools in the Outback Bowl Marching Open Class Competition.
 They also won 1st place in their class and the Grand Champion title in the Parade Competition at the Outback Bowl Band Festival in Tampa, Florida.
 In October 2011, they became the Field Show USA Champions in Washington, D.C.
 In 2013, they returned to the Outback Bowl Band Festival with their show "007: The 50th Anniversary," winning Best in Class and again being named Grand Champions.

 In 2024, the competition band participated in the Bands of America Grand National Championships for the first time in school history.
 In preliminary competition, they placed 60th overall with a score of 76.150.
 They did not qualify for semifinals.

 Air Force JROTC

 Bob Jones High School has an AFJROTC unit called the 'Blue Knights.'
 This unit has received the Air Force's Distinguished Unit Award for the school years 2006–2007, 2007–2008, 2008–2009, 2016–2017, and 2017–2018.
 The corps has over 100 cadets who support both the school and the community.
 They have more than 11 teams that compete at local and national levels.
 One of these teams is the Blue Knights Drill Team, which competed in the 2019 JROTC Open Drill Nationals in Dayton, Ohio, and placed 5th in the unarmed flight regulation drill sequence.

+Theater Department

+The Bob Jones Patriot Players have represented the local district and the state of Alabama numerous times in the Walter Trumbauer Secondary Theatre Competition.
+On multiple occasions, they have been selected to advance to the South-Eastern Theatre Conference, most recently in December of 2024 with their one-act show "Stuck With You", in which they received 3rd place.